Buena Park City Council voted at the April 9, 2019 Special Town Hall Meeting to:

 In terms of population, a total of 98 unsheltered individuals were living in Buena Park at the time City Net performed their point-in-time count.
 This represents approximately 13.7% of the total unsheltered population in the North SPA.

-It is anticipated that the shelter will be open mid-2019.
+It is anticipated that the shelter will be open by 2020.

 The beds at this location will be designated for North SPA cities only, but "host cities" (including Buena Park) would have priority.
 The center will only receive clients on a referral-basis; walk-ins will not be permitted.